 We can assist with counseling and treatment options, from planning to have a baby to concerns about infertility.
-We can connect you with specialists who offer advanced treatment options, like intrauterine insemination (IUI) or in vitro fertilization (IVF).
+We can connect you with fertility specialists and others who offer advanced treatment options, like intrauterine insemination (IUI) or in vitro fertilization (IVF).

 Our OB-GYNs can help diagnose bladder control issues and pelvic floor disorders.
 We can evaluate your symptoms and connect you with one of our urogynecologists, if necessary.

-Our OB-GYNs offer confidential screening and treatment for STIs like chlamydia, herpes, gonorrhea, trichomoniasis, HPV, HIV or other infections.
+Our OB-GYNs and gynecologists offer confidential screening and treatment for STIs like chlamydia, herpes, gonorrhea, trichomoniasis, HPV, HIV or other infections.

 Gynecologic surgery options include office-based procedures like ThermaChoice and Novasure for treating heavy periods, as well as da Vinci surgery with robotic technology for pelvic organ prolapse, endometriosis resection and hysterectomies.